 DIGITAL CAMERA GHOST STEREOVIEWS

 A great way to make them with digital cameras is to use a long exposure and for the model to run away/hide part-way through the long exposure to produce a ghostly image of them.
 I used a synchronised twin-camera rig with the exact same manual settings and lenses on identical cameras to do this to ensure both the left and right images were the same.
 You could also use a digital twin-lens stereoscopic camera as long as it allows you to use manual settings to make the long exposure.
-I used the cameras’ timers, manual camera settings and an eight second exposure so I could quickly crouch behind the crinoline after four or five seconds of exposure and the images were left with a ghostly impression of the spirit after it buggered off.
+I used the cameras’ delayed shutter release and manual camera settings, including an eight second exposure so I could quickly crouch behind the crinoline after four or five seconds of exposure.
+The resulting images were left with a ghostly impression of the spirit after it buggered off.

 You can also make two or more separate sequential stereoviews with a single camera, one for the background and the others for the ghostly effects on top and use photo editing software to combine them – see further below under the Photoshop section.

 Using a long exposure and a beam splitter attachment is another possibility.

 If you want to be even more creative with a single-lens or stereo camera, both digital and analogue, you could also consider using the Pepper’s Ghost illusion which relies on reflections, I found a nice tutorial here.
 The sequential stereoviews below were made using a DSLR camera on a tripod with a slider bar to keep it secure and level for the left and right images.
 The first stereoview shows the setup and how the ghostly reflection was made with a glass panel and a light source, the second is without this reflection and the third is with the ghostly toy lit up and reflecting (this was just to demonstrate the technique but, as mentioned before, this effect would look much better with a background).